XLAB International Science Camp

 • The Lecturer

-• The Course - Competence and Knowledge
+• The Course Physics of Flying - Competence and Knowledge

 Knowledge.
 The course covers the basic phenomena of flying in nature and of the foundations of aeronautical sciences.
 The key subjects are